technicalex/people/README.md

 # People and Acquisition Facts

+## About

+This application takes constituent data, email data, and subscription data to generate two files: a "people" file containing a subset of data on each constituent from the three source files, and an "acquisition facts" file that aggregates statistics on when people in the dataset were acquired.

 ## Setup

 This application requires Python 3 and Pandas.
 Please see [instructions](https://pandas.pydata.org/docs/getting_started/install.html) for Pandas installation.
 The recommended installation method for Pandas is to install as part of the [Anaconda](https://docs.continuum.io/anaconda/) distribution, which also installs Python.
 Ensure python has been added to your PATH environment variable, or replace every call to `python` below with the full path to python, e.g. `C:\Users\alexa\anaconda3\python.exe`.